MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ### Review the Azure OpenAI schema

 The `azure_openai` schema provides the ability to integrate the creation of vector embedding of text values into your database using Azure OpenAI.
 Using this schema, you can [generate embeddings with Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/how-to/embeddings) directly from the database to create vector representations of input text, which can then be used in vector similarity searches, as well as consumed by machine learning models.
-The schema contains a single function, `create_embeddings()` with two overloads.
-One overload accepts a single input string and the other accepts an array of input strings.
+The schema contains a single function, `create_embeddings()`, with two overloads.
+One overload accepts a single input string, and the other expects an array of input strings.

 1. As you did above, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) to view the details of the functions in the `azure_openai` schema: